haxpor/evmscan/README.md

 - [ ] `PRO API` Get daily network utilization
 - [ ] `PRO API` Get daily transaction count

+# Test

+* Define your bscscan.com's api key via environment variable namely `BSCSCAN_TEST_APIKEY` (this is used for cargo testing only, you don't have to define it to use this library).
+* Execute `cargo test`.

 # License
 MIT, Wasin Thonkaew